MichaelHaddad47/calculator/README.md

 # The Calculator

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using ReactJS and CSS.

 ## Available Scripts